From Start to Finish

 Don’t miss a visit to the Trekker’s Inn!
 This is the place to hang out after the trek to share stories over cold drinks and hot food before the party in the evening, save some energy for dancing.

-If you are camping on the last night, you can pitch your tent in the open area or in the beautiful Patagonian forest next to the finish line.
+If you are camping on the last night, you can pitch your tent in the open area or in the beautiful Patagonian Forest next to the finish line.
 If you are heading for the bus to Puerto Natales this is a a few hundred meters walk from Trekker’s Inn.

 Enjoy full Fjällräven access